jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 But that is old school already.

-I have created an improved agent that allows us not just to summarize the YT Video - but to <u>**chat with the YouTube video** content</u>.
+I have created an improved agent that allows us not just to summarize the YT Video - but to <u>**chat with a YouTube video** content</u>.

 {{< callout type="info" >}}
 It is part of the AIssistant.
-Right here.
+[This script Right here](https://github.com/JAlcocerT/Streamlit-AIssistant/blob/main/Z_AIgents/Z_Groq_YTSummaries_appv4.py) - Get summary + Chat with it
 {{< /callout >}}

 And it can be used via the **groq API** too.